makseloo/JFrenchRoulette/README.md

 # JFrenchRoulette
-MVC Java application of a French Roulette
+MVC Client-Server Java application of a French Roulette